Cooks Hill: Description

 The suburb is also home to the Newcastle Region Art Gallery in Laman Street.
 The Gallery houses many works by significant artists, including works by Sidney Nolan, William Dobell, Russell Drysdale and Peter Preston and it is the custodian of a substantial public art collection.

 Cooks Hill has a number of smaller inner city art galleries, previously including the Von Bertouch Gallery founded by the late Anne Von Bertouch.
 It is believed it was the first commercial gallery outside a capital city in Australia.
 The area also hosts a visual arts scene and several artist-run projects such as the Back to Back gallery.

-The suburb is represented sporting-wise by Cooks Hill United Football Club (the flagship being the NewFM 1st Div. squad) and the Cooks Hill Rugby Union Football Club (the "Brown Snakes").
+The suburb is represented sporting-wise by Cooks Hill United FC and the Cooks Hill Rugby Union Football Club (the "Brown Snakes").

 The Brown Snakes were established in 2007 as a youth-oriented senior Rugby club and have Empire Park, Bar Beach as their home ground.

-Cooks Hill United Football Club plays its NewFM & Zone League One games at the Newcastle Athletics Field.
+Cooks Hill United FC plays at the Newcastle Athletics Field.
 All Age and Junior games are played at National Park No4 & No.6.

 The ZPL 1st grade team became inaugural Major Premiers of the new Zone Football League: Premier League Division, beating Morisset FC 1–2 in the Grand Final on Sunday, 18 September 2011 at Wanderers Oval, Broadmeadow.